 - Injury rates

-As on-site audits require immense effort and cost, we have introduced a risk assessment process that takes into account the potential risk from specific locations, products and performance.
+As on-site audits require immense effort and cost, we have introduced a risk assessment process that takes into account the potential risk from specific locations, products, and performance.
 This risk assessment results in a score ranking, indicating the frequency of auditing required for the relevant supplier.
-In the financial year 2019/20, we conducted on-site audits for 65 suppliers in China, Malaysia and India.
-As regards sustainability criteria, the main gap identified was a lack of energy use reduction strategies.
+In the financial year 2020/21, we conducted on-site audits for 26 suppliers in China.
+Regarding sustainability criteria, there were no findings of non-conformance.

-In the financial year 2019/20, we made significant progress in our supplier sustainability engagement strategy in three key areas:
+In the financial year 2020/21, we continued to make significant progress in our supplier sustainability engagement strategy in three key areas:

 - Scaling up supplier off-site assessments in collaboration with EcoVadis

-- Development of procedures in case of non-participation or non-compliance
+- Roll out of procedures in case of non-participation or non-compliance

 - Training of procurement employees on sustainability and the processes related to off-site assessments.